-The goals behind this proposed change are to:
+The goals of the proposed change are:

-- Support students in resolving exam deferrals in a timely manner so they can progress in their studies, and to support student success, as deferred exams have demonstrated a lower academic performance, even with the first deferral. - Provide students who miss exams due to extenuating circumstances with a clearer and more timely understanding of their academic standing and CGPA, enabling them to make informed decisions about future course enrollment. - Allow students to focus on their current coursework without the added burden of preparing for exams from previous terms or sessions, particularly when those exams have been deferred multiple times. - Create alignment across divisions.
-UTM students taking courses in other divisions (e.g., FAS or UTSC) submit deferred exam petitions through UTM.
-To ensure consistency across divisions, FAS and UTSC are also moving ahead with similar proposals.
+- Improve student success. - Support students in resolving exam deferrals in a timely manner, ensuring they can progress in their studies - Provide students who miss exams due to extenuating circumstances with a clearer and more timely understanding of their academic standing and CGPA, enabling them to make informed decisions about future course enrollment. - Allow students to focus on their current coursework without the added burden of preparing for exams from previous terms or sessions, particularly when those exams have been deferred multiple times.